Faculty and Staff

 Office phone: (608) 363-2633

-Scott Espeseth, Assistant Professor of Art, has been teaching two-dimensional foundations at Beloit College since 2002, and printmaking since 2005.
+Scott Espeseth, Associate Professor of Art, has been teaching two-dimensional foundations at Beloit College since 2002, and printmaking since 2005.
 He earned a BFA from West Virginia University in 1997, and an MFA from the University of Wisconsin-Madison in 2000.
 He is represented by Dean Jensen Gallery of Milwaukee, and has been exhibited in numerous solo and group shows throughout the country, including such venues as the Milwaukee Art Museum, The James Watrous Gallery of the Wisconsin Academy of Sciences, Arts and Letters in Madison, and the Stray Show of Chicago.
 Prior to Beloit, Scott taught Studio Art at Lawrence University in Appleton, WI, and at the University of Wisconsin-Madison.

 "My recent series of drawings are idiosyncratic, intimately scaled images derived from personal memories, boyhood fantasies, and the visual environment of my home in the upper mid-west.
 Carefully drawn in graphite or silverpoint, they are modest in scale, often not much larger than a credit card.
 Despite their size, they are vivid and dense with information, giving the impression of vast worlds compressed into a tiny field of vision.
 Through the filter of memory, a sense of unease emerges.
 Distant storms and contrails mark hazy summer skies, and an eerie stillness permeates.
 Objects are veiled or covered with drapery, then sometimes revealed and other times left mysterious.
 Alluding to fears just below the surface, or to the incompleteness of recall, the drapes become shrouds for lost memories.
 Drawing drapery in silverpoint opens a dialog with the work of old masters that intersects with the contemporary imagery of swimming pools, backyards, and median strips, in a vain attempt to connect these spaces and memories with something more timeless and permanent.
 The images are frozen, but seem fragile and transient, just barley stained into the surface of the paper.
 Silverpoints slowly change over time, alternately fading and returning depending on their stage of chemical transformation.
 These images speak to the transience of life, culture, and memory, and the underlying anxiety of our impermanent situation."